 Rising journal costs

 Ethical concerns about how the cost of academic research limits access

 Silencing of non-western voices in traditional scholarly publishing

 Dissatisfied groups responded to these concerns by proposing open access--a model that makes digital copies of research freely available to the general public.

-As a land-grant institution, Washington State University also values open access to information, By sharing its expertise with a local and global audience, the university seeks to advance, extend, and apply knowledge in the world and on campus.
-As expressed in the recently completed "120-Day Study of the WSU Research Enterprise," the university strives to increase the visibility of its faculty and student scholarship in order to engage a wider national and international audience and, additionally, to facilitate opportunities for internal collaboration.
-In keeping with this mission, the WSU Libraries are continually developing services and resources to improve access to research at the university.
+As a land-grant institution, Washington State University also values open access to information, As expressed in the recently proposed "Drive to 25," the university strives to increase the visibility of its faculty and student scholarship in order to engage a wider national and international audience.

 For more information, please explore this guide and contact us.
 We look forward to working with you.